How To Protect Your Leather Boots & Shoes from Rain

 If you are caught in the rain regularly, consider investing in a waterproof cover for your leather shoes.
 A pair of shoe covers or galoshes stashed in your car can provide immediate protection if an unexpected rainstorm occurs.
 This will prevent any potential exposure to damaging water on your valuable shoes or boots.

-Dry Leather Shoes Quickly and Thoroughly
+2. Dry Leather Shoes Quickly and Thoroughly

 If you do end up getting your leather shoes soaked in the rain, allow the shoes or boots to dry thoroughly.
 Before setting them to dry, however, make sure you protect the shape to ensure they fit properly when you put them on again later.

 Take off your shoes and put a shoe tree or some newspaper inside them to help hold the shape.
 Then, lay your shoes on their sides to allow them to dry properly, including the soles.
 Do not lay them next to a heat source, like a furnace vent, though.
-This would cause them to dry out too quickly, which can lead to damage.
+This can cause them to dry out too quickly, which can lead to damage.

-Add a Water-Repellent Barrier
+3. Add a Water-Repellent Barrier

 leather shoe softener

-Clean and Condition Leather Boots & Shoes
+4. Clean and Condition Leather Boots & Shoes

 More to Know About Protecting Leather Shoes in The Rain